 If you’ve written a novel, what has worked to help you get it out of your head and onto the page?
 If you’re contemplating your novel, what are some techniques or processes you’ve wondered about?
 Still stuck?
 Feel free to leave a comment, email me at email@example.com, or use the contact form.

-One of the biggest writing errors you can make and one of the easiest to correct is the proper usage of the words they’re, there, and their.
+One of the biggest writing errors you can make and one of the easiest to correct when line editing is the proper usage of the words they’re, there, and their.
 Even though I know how to use these words properly, mistakes still show up in my writing.
-Apparently my typing fingers have minds of their own…
+Apparently, my typing fingers have minds of their own…

 An easy way to correct these mistakes in Microsoft Word is through a “Find” search.
 (In later Word versions, it’s on the “Home” tab under “Editing” – to the far right on my computer.)
 Search each of they’re, their, and there separately to double check if the correct word was used.
 If you can’t tell, try these tricks.